pqaidevteam/pqai/README-API.md

 ## Authentication

-A `token` parameter is used for authentication, which must be included in every request.
+A `token` parameter is used for authentication, which must be included in every request, except for requests where it is explicitly stated that it isn't need.

 ## API Routes